corsis/PortFusion/README.markdown

 ### Community Support

 We are seeking your support to provide up-to-date binaries for all platforms!

-If you have access to an OS+CPU combination that is missing support, community-supported or is scheduled for far future, please [contact us](#contact) to join our build team!
+If you have access to an OS+CPU combination lacking official binaries please [contact us](#contact) to join our build team!

 ## Use